 Step Two: Request for Initial Services

-SSD will review your placement test results and other school records to help you plan for your course schedule.
-If eligible, a Student Success Plan (SSP), an accommodation plan, will be developed to address the specific courses for which you are planning to enroll.
+SSD will review placement test results and other school records to help students plan their course schedule.
+If eligible, a Student Success Plan (SSP), an accommodation plan, will be developed to address the specific courses for which they are planning to enroll.
 This plan must be renewed each semester.
-Staff is available during the semester to assist with ongoing accommodation needs or issues.
+Staff are available during the semester to assist with ongoing accommodation needs or issues.
 Please contact our office with any questions or concerns.
 Timing is important!
 An accommodation plan should be presented to instructors as early in the semester as possible.
 This will allow for a dialog between the student and instructor.

 Step Three: Ongoing Services